hossbeast/fab/libxapi/README.md

 ## How it works

-When an error is raised, the callstack will unwind and, from the perspective of the top-level xapi-enabled function, one of two things will happen.
+When an error is thrown, the callstack unwinds and the function returns an exit value : an unsigned integer that encodes the error table (in the high bits) and error code (in the low bits).

 ### XAPI_ERRCODE

-If you compile with -DXAPI_ERRCODE, the function returns an exit value : an unsigned integer that encodes the error table (in the high bits) and error code (in the low bits).
+If you compile with -DXAPI_ERRCODE, unwinding is accomplished by means of the exit value.

-    void main()

-It is not necessary to link with libxapi.so when compiling with -DXAPI_ERRCODE
+It is not necessary to link with libxapi-xapi.so when compiling with -DXAPI_ERRCODE

 ### XAPI_STACKTRACE

-If you compile with -DXAPI_STACKTRACE, the top-level xapi function still returns an unsigned integer that encodes the error table and code. libxapi provides functions for getting more information from the exit value.
+If you compile with -DXAPI_STACKTRACE, while unwinding, a xapi-enabled function can produce a backtrace.
+In addition, libxapi provides functions for getting more information from the exit value.

-while unwinding, xapi functions can produce a backtrace
+You must link with libxapi-xapi.so when compiling with -DXAPI_STACKTRACE

     xapi foo()
     {